-Despite our best efforts, there are mornings when we just can’t make it to work on time.
-Accommodate those days with these three tips that will help you get out the door more easily and improve your productivity for the day.
+Despite our best efforts, there are mornings when we just can’t make it getting to work on time.
+Accommodate those days with these three tips that will help you how to be on time for work more easily and improve your productivity for the day.

 1. Rid Yourself of the Snooze Option.

 This may be a controversial opinion, but you must understand this: You don’t need to snooze.
 I can say this with confidence because I am not a consistent snoozer.
 Once I fall asleep, there is nothing on earth that could wake me up.
 Rather than snoozing, you need to get enough sleep!
 If you’re exhausted, find a way to go to bed earlier or wake up later.
-Set an alarm for a specific time and stick to it.
+Set an alarm for a specific time and stick to it, ensuring being on time for work.

 [Related: 7 Easy Ways to Become a Morning Person]

 If you know that the temptation to stay in bed is too great, then put your alarm across the room.
-Making yourself get out of bed to turn it off will help with the waking up process and ensure you’re on time for work.
+Making yourself get out of bed to turn it off will help with the waking up process and ensure you’re getting to work on time.
 The most challenging lesson I taught myself was to manage my time so that I could catch enough z’s at night.
 After experiments, 6.5 hours seemed to be the optimal amount for me, but 8 provided the best results.
 10:45-11:15 pm became my bedtime curfew.